 Most of these locations have a full menu, though some lean towards appetizers and bar snacks.
 They’re generally more upscale than bars, taverns, and pubs.
 Some are more subdued than others.
-But they’re typically pretty laid back joints with a cool vibe you can dig, man.
+But they’re typically pretty laid back joints featuring jazz, blues, R&B, and soul sounds.

 (Listed alphabetically by city.
 Seattle venues listed by zip code.)